 In the past, it was customary for the mother’s side of the family to gift a lacquered dining set with the family emblem of the father, but it is now becoming more common to give weaning dishes.
 We used the special plates that my parents brought from the hometown.
 My daughter was wondering what’s happening.
 It was a great Sunday!

-Are you looking for Japanese baby food recipes?
-Please check recipe tutorials!
+1. Are you looking for baby food making items?
+Visit our shop!